RobertOrsin/TIAPortalGames/README.md

 - includes graphicslists for pokemonsprites and main-battle-screen
 - data for all gen. 1 moves
 - formula for damage-calculation
+- adding stats for all pokemon
+- pokemin-inventory (6 pokemon)
+-
 ### currently worked on
-- adding stats for all pokemon
 - adding stuff for leveling stats and stat-calculation
-- pokemin-inventory (6 pokemon)
+- rearanging pokemon and showing the detail-window
 - battle-function
+  - attack-animation + damage-dealing(-calculation)